asgardphp/asgard/Http/README.md

 Library to handle HTTP requests, routing, controllers and responses.

 ##Installation
-**If you are using the Asgard Framework you don't need to install this library as it part of the default libraries that Asgard uses.**
+**If you are working on an Asgard project you don't need to install this library as it is already part of the standard libraries.**

-In your composer file:

-    "require": {
-        "asgard/http": "0.*"
-	}
+	composer require asgard/http 0.*

 ##Request & Response